MaximeRobeyns/SPItorch/README.md

 tar -xzf git-lfs-linux-amd64-v3.1.4.tar.gz
 sudo ./install.sh
 git lfs install
+git lfs fetch --all
 ```

-Note that we require **Python 3.9** or later.
+Note that we require **Python 3.10** or later.
 If you do not have this version,
 then using a suitably configured `conda` environment is highly recommended.
 We
 make no assumptions about your virtual environment or shell configuration,
 however before calling any of the targets in the `Makefile`, please ensure that